shlienlab/raccoon/docs/tutorial_MNIST.rst

 Now that the run instance finished its job we can start looking at the results.

-If we open our clusterMembership we can see to which classes each datapoint is assigned to.
+If we open our cluster_membership we can see to which classes each datapoint is assigned to.
 The structure is hierarchical and multilabelling is present.
 As for the naming convention, we assign :code:`'0'` to the full dataset and maintains information on the parent classes at each level.
 In this way, the first classes identified, children of :code:`'0'` will be called :code:`'0_0', '0_1', ...`, while the children of :code:`'0_2'` will be :code:`'0_2_0', '0_2_1', ...`.